MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_lkgfix_param.md

 ## -remarks

 No additional parameter is needed for an LKG fix.
-The GNSS adapter implements any aging heuristics for rejecting an LKG fix received from the GNSS driver based on the difference between the fix time and current time.</p>
+The GNSS adapter implements any aging heuristics for rejecting an LKG fix received from the GNSS driver based on the difference between the fix time and current time.